 Secondly, as part of Brazilian Jiu-Jitsu training, realistic and competitive sparring matches take place on a regular basis in the classes.
 This frequency of exposure to regularly attempting to apply grappling techniques to a resisting training partner who is likewise trying to win the match, is what helps practitioners develop control, precision, humbleness and empathy - among many other important elements.

 Through regular training in an academy such as Iowa City Brazilian Jiu-Jitsu, an officer will become competent in their ability to effectively and humanely grapple with a resisting person.
-Their grappling competency can be boosted by taking other classes that we offer at ICBJJ such as our Modern Self-Defense class, and attending our seminars for Police Officers and more.
-At ICBJJ, we can personalize certain lessons for our LE students so they can quickly adapt techniques to their line of work.
+Their grappling competency can be boosted by taking other classes that we offer at ICBJJ such as our Modern Self-Defense classes, and attending our seminars for Police Officers, etc. At ICBJJ, our highly experienced instructors can personalize certain lessons for our LE students so they can quickly adapt certain techniques to their line of work.
 The improvement in the officer's level of competency will also improve their confidence in their own ability to handle violent situations successfully.

 You do not want to send a scared cop into deal with a potentially violent situation.
 But the caveat is, when dealing with people, almost any situation can turn violent for the police officer.
 Therefore, you want your police officers to be cautious, competent and confident.
 Officers with these attributes are not only able to defend themselves better, but they are also able to better serve their communities.
 By being educated and competent in grappling, restraining, pinning, and other defensive tactics, the officer will be far less likely to misuse any techniques that might be otherwise poorly taught at police academies; and they will be far less likely to use unnecessary and/or excessive force.